justinethier/husk-scheme/docs/Continuations.markdown

 There are several patterns to consider.
 Let's start with the first, which handles function application of a continuation.
 As of now, husk only supports sending a single argument to a continuation, so there is simple validation for the number of arguments.
 Once that is complete, we simply call into `continueEval`:

+TODO: explain why calling into continueEval works

     apply _ c@(Continuation env _ _) args = do
       if (toInteger $ length args) /= 1
         then throwError $ NumArgs 1 args
         else continueEval env c $ head args

-A primitive function cannot call into a continuation, so we simply call into it directly, obtain a result, and then call into a continuation if present.
+A primitive function cannot call into a continuation, so call into it directly, obtain a result, and then call into a continuation if present.
 The same code is also used to apply primitive IO functions:

+TODO: how come a primitive func cannot call into a cont?

     apply cont (PrimitiveFunc func) args = do result <- liftThrows $ func args